 The DSL/DDSL monitors the quality of safeguarding files through auditing case files regularly.
-Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff if we deem this appropriate.
+Appropriate and regular case supervision takes place with the DSL and may be extended to other members of staff if we deem this appropriate.

 The DSL/DDSL will refer cases of suspected abuse to the local authority children's social care, as required, and support other staff to make these referrals.
+The DSL/DDSL understand the importance and need for attendance at Child Protection Case Conferences (both Initial and Review) and core group meetings as well as Child in Need meetings.
+The DSL/DDSL will represent education at these meetings and prior to conference, whether attending or not, MUST complete the Education Report prior to the Conference.
 We understand the importance of attending case conferences and core group meetings as well as Child in Need meetings.